-Key Terms Definitions native metals A metal which does not need to be extracted from its compound reduction When an atom when an atom loses an oxygen atom electrolysis The breaking down of a substance using electricity ore A metal ore is a compound found in rock, dug out of the ground, that contains enough metal that it is economical to extract it.
-Extraction using carbon Carbon is found between zinc and aluminium in the reactivity series.
+Key renns Definitions native metals A metal which does not need to be extracted from its compound reduction When an atom when an atom loses an oxygen atom electrolysis The breaking down of a substance using electricity ore A metal ore is a compound found in rock, dug out of the ground, that contains enough metal that it is economical to extract it. - Carbon is found between zinc and aluminium in the reactivity series.
 Carbon can displace elements that are below it from their compounds.
 This means they can be used to extract some metals from their ores.
 Carbon can be used to extract metals from zinc downwards Example: Lead Oxide + Carbon → Lead + Carbon Dioxide PbO2 + C → Pb + CO2 This reaction is an example of a reduction reaction as the lead has lost oxygen.
-This reaction requires high temperatures and can therefore be expensive metals from Carbon can Example: Let This reaction lead has loss This reaction their ores. be used to extract metals from zinc downwards and Oxide + Carbon \rightarrow Lead + Carbon Dioxide PbO 2 + C \rightarrow Pb + CO 2 on is an example of a reduction reaction as the st oxygen. on requires high temperatures and can therefore
+This reaction requires high temperatures and can therefore be expensive Example: Le This reaction lead has los This reaction be expensive ead Oxide + Carbon $\rightarrow$ Lead + Carbon Dioxide PbO 2 + C $\rightarrow$ Pb + CO 2 on is an example of a reduction reaction as the st oxygen. on requires high temperatures and can therefore we